hlaueriksson/conductofcode.io/_posts/2016-11-30-entities-and-value-objects-in-csharp-for-ddd.md

 The scope of this post is to focus on constructors, validation and the protection of the domain.

-You view the example code in this post at [https://github.com/hlaueriksson/ConductOfCode](https://github.com/hlaueriksson/ConductOfCode)
+You can view the example code in this post at [https://github.com/hlaueriksson/ConductOfCode](https://github.com/hlaueriksson/ConductOfCode)

 ## Domain Driven Design